How voice and local search optimization can help you reach your displaced market.

 - When you optimize your website for voice search, you help your business “show up” when your offerings are most likely to be immediately relevant to the searcher.

-- When you optimize your Google My Business listing, you help boost both your local and voice SEO efforts, and have a direct channel to get timely information in front of your audience.
+- When you optimize your Google Business Profile listing, you help boost both your local and voice SEO efforts, and have a direct channel to get timely information in front of your audience.

 At Pure Visibility, we love tactics that address both short- and long-term goals.
 An SEO strategy that focuses on local and voice optimization isn’t just a stopgap to boost business during the pandemic.
 It’s invaluable for long-term growth as we (eventually) move beyond crisis.